This sponge-like nanomaterial uses HVAC systems to create water from thin air

 In a test with a prototype and one kilogram of the material, the team was able to produce one liter of water per hour in cold, dry conditions.
 It’s effective enough that a dehumidifier could produce all of the water that a house uses in a day.
 Using the material in a large HVAC system on a commercial building could produce thousands of gallons of water an hour.

 Molecule is now working to commercialize the material.
 A large mall in Southern California may be one of the first to pilot the system.
 The organization is also developing a small portable unit that can use the material and be powered by solar, wind, and battery power for use around the world.
 “The beauty is that the technology is super simple,” says Bjorn Simundson, CEO at Molecule.
 “Because of the material, you can [modify] off-the-shelf dehumidifiers to produce water using just electricity, and it’s fairly light in its power consumption.
-So doing it as solar or wind-powered with a battery backup allows you to generate water literally in the middle of nowhere.”
+So doing it as solar- or wind-powered with a battery backup allows you to generate water literally in the middle of nowhere.”